 Willy’s Wonderland is available to rent or buy.

-The horror genre has developed into a more thoughtful and socially-conscious place over the past decade.
+The horror genre has become more thoughtful and socially conscious over the past decade.
 The rise of Ari Aster, Jordan Peele, and Jennifer Kent has signalled a shift away from paranormal jump scares and torture porn, creating a welcome imbalance in the shared vision of the horror genre.
-Willy’s Wonderland presents a very appealing alternative to mine.
-The self-reflexive pulpy horror.
+Willy’s Wonderland presents a very appealing alternative to mine—the self-reflexive pulpy horror.